Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Experiments

-\myparagraph{Per-environment results} In discrete action tasks, the Q-value landscape is only well-defined at exact action representations and nearby discrete actions might have very different values (\mysecref{sec:discrete-rl}).
-This makes the Q-value landscape uneven, with multiple peaks and valleys (\myfig{fig:problem}).
-For example, actions in Mining Expedition involve both navigation and tool-selection which are quite different, while RecSim and RecSim-Data have many diverse items to choose from.
-Methods like Wolpertinger that sample many actions a local neighborhood perform better than TD3 which considers a single action (\myfig{fig:baseline_results}).
-However, SAVO achieves the best performance by directly simplifying the non-convex Q-landscape.
-In restricted locomotion, there are several good actions that are far apart.
-SAVO actors can search and explore widely to optimize the Q-landscape better than only nearby sampled actions. \myfig{fig:app-ablation} ablates SAVO in all 7 environments and shows that the most critical features are its successive nature, removing policy smoothing, and approximate surrogates.
+\myparagraph{Per-environment results} In Mining Expedition, the action space has semantically different navigation and tool-choice actions, while RecSim and RecSim-Data have a large and diverse set of items.
+The Q-landscape is significantly non-convex in such discrete tasks because the continuous action goes through a nearest-neighbor step to select a discrete item.
+Thus, sampling more neighbors in a local neighborhood via Wolpertinger is better than TD3's single action in \myfig{fig:baseline_results}.
+However, the optimal action is not necessarily near the initial guess.
+Therefore, SAVO achieves the best performance by directly addressing global non-convexity.
+In restricted locomotion with a discontinuous action space, SAVO's actors can search far separated regions to optimize the Q-landscape better than only nearby sampled actions.
+Appendix Figure~\ref{fig:app-ablation} ablates SAVO in all 7 environments and shows that the most critical features are its successive nature, removing policy smoothing, and approximate surrogates.